Interpretations of Definitions

 Major change in configuration means a change that is expected to have a significant impact on vehicle handling and stability or structural integrity.

 Modified third-party chassis or van means a vehicle that is manufactured from an incomplete, partially assembled third-party chassis or van as provided by an OEM to a small bus manufacturer.
-This includes vehicles whose chassis structure has been modified to include: a tandem or tag axle; a drop or lowered floor; changes to the GVWR from the OEM rating; or other modifications that are not made in strict conformance with the OEM’s modifications guidelines.
+This includes vehicles whose chassis structure has been modified to include: a tandem or tag axle; a drop or lowered floor; changes to the GVWR from the OEM rating; or other modifications that are not made in strict conformance with the OEM’s modifications guidelines where they exist.

 If a bus manufacturer can demonstrate that a modification to a third-party chassis or van is made in strict conformance with the OEM's modifications guidelines, then FTA will generally treat that chassis or van as unmodified.